scicave/math-parser/README.md

 Maths conventionally works with single char named variables and constants, but in programming languages you have freedom.
 Moreover, the convention is to use multi-char named identifier.
 For example, if you want to use "pi" or "phi", etc, you have to set this to `false`.

+When a member expression is found, properties and methods are allowed to be multichar, despite of `options.singleCharName`

 > TODO: make new options `variables`, with default values "pi" and "phi", ..., use this option to deal with some multi-char variable (or constants, or you can say identifiers) in singleCharName mode

 ## strict: boolean